 The information collected from the surveys and open house events indicated that angler attitudes and preferences did not vary much across the state, most anglers are satisfied with the current bass fishery, and anglers generally do not have strong opinions about most regulations.
 A clear preference was indicated for maintaining the current five fish daily bag limit for largemouth bass and anglers indicated a preference for catching larger fish and/or at least having a chance to catch a “trophy” bass.
 The majority of bass anglers prefer to release the fish they catch, but there are some who want to be able to harvest bass.

-Process for Developing the Proposed Change
+Process for Developing the New Rule Change

 Once the FWC Regulation Review Committee collected and reviewed all of the biological and human dimensions data, they worked through a process to arrive at the recommended change.
 This process involved identifying biological, social, and economic considerations based on the data collected, checking to ensure the stated Goal and Desired Future Condition formed earlier in the process aligned with what was learned from the data, listing possible regulations to achieve the Desired Future Condition, and finally discussing the options and developing a recommendation to be sent to the FWC Division of Freshwater Fisheries Management’s Division Leadership Team for approval.